EPCCed/blender4science/README.md

 pvpython export_ply.py --data-path path/with/input/data --export-path ply_export statefile.pvsm
 ```

-This script will will load the statefile and, for every single timestep, export the visible filters to separate `.ply` files in the folder specified by `--exportpath`.
+This script will will load the statefile and, for every single timestep, export the visible filters to separate `.ply` files in the folder specified by `--export-path`.